 Universities have a crucial and unique role to play in helping to meet the global

-Motivated by the United Nations’ Sustainable Development Goals
+The United Nations’ Sustainable Development Goals

-The President’s Advisory Committee on the Environment, Climate Change and Sustainability
+President’s Advisory Committee on the Environment, Climate Change and Sustainability